Setup & Stages

 - File-based configuration: Use

-parameter for YAML configuration - Explicit naming: Use
+pipelineFileparameter for YAML configuration - Explicit naming: Use

 @Stage(name = "custom", location = "com.yourcompany.changes")

-Multiple Stages (Advanced)
+Multiple stages (Advanced)

 Most applications will naturally fit into a single stage, which keeps things simple and ensures a clear, deterministic execution order.
 However, if you prefer to organize changes into multiple stages—for example, to separate concerns or enforce isolated execution flows—Flamingock fully supports that as well.
 We’ll explain how it works and what to consider when taking that approach.

-.
+Most applications use a single stage: @Stage(location = "com.yourcompany.changes").
 The name is auto-derived ("changes") and this is the recommended default setup.

 Multiple stages are beneficial in specific scenarios:

-Multi-module Applications
+Multi-module applications

 In monolithic applications with well-defined module boundaries, you can give each module its own stage for full autonomy: